suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 - It also doesn’t support lifecycle methods, and you can’t use the `useEffect` hook, which is handy for a component where you need to keep re-rendering, e.g., a search component.
 - If you want to use the `useState` hook and make it interactive, you need to make it a Client Component by adding _‘use client’_ to the top of the component, but I’m going to leave this step for another day.

-Still, many developers in the community are already excited about these new features, as they can combine some of the interactive experiences of client-side apps with the improved performance of traditional server-rendered applications.
+Still, many developers in the community are already excited about these new features, as they can combine some of the interactive experiences of client-side apps with the improved performance of traditional server-rendered applications.<br>
 Server Components improve the initial page loading time, simplify data fetching, and improve access to databases and file systems.

 As I mentioned, these thoughts are from my perspective and take into account my ongoing learning process, which is constantly evolving.

-If you're already familiar with Next.js, I would love to hear your insights on the new features and what I can experiment with.
+If you're already familiar with Next.js, I would love to hear your insights on the new features and what I can experiment with.<br>
 If you are new to that, like me, I hope I've piqued your curiosity to try and share your thoughts. 🚀